kprattis/parallel_programming_scc/README.md

 ##### _Finding the Strongly Connected Components of the graph in a shared memory multiprocessor_

-Created in Linux Ubuntu 22.04.
+Created in Linux Ubuntu 22.04 dual boot with Windows.
 Processor:

 	AMD Ryzen 5 5600H with Radeon Graphics